What we know about the University of Idaho stabbings

 It's taken weeks for the authorities to arrest a suspect

-The stabbing deaths bewildered police, who were unable to locate the murder weapon, a fixed-blade knife, or arrest a suspect, for weeks.
+The stabbing deaths bewildered police, who were unable to arrest a suspect for weeks.
 The case also attracted online sleuths as the authorities remained tight-lipped on details of the investigation, as member station Boise State Public Radio notes.

 "It is a complex and terrible crime and it will take some time to resolve," Moscow Police Chief James Fry said at a Nov.
 20 press conference, one week after the incident.